 The monster’s gruesome roar gripped my chest, frightened me, but I had no choice but to raise my sword.
 If I did not rescue my son, there would be no one else to do it.
 I would perish either way.
 The last time I had felt fear so compelling, I was my son’s age and had happened upon a small boy’s body sprawled at the bottom of a crystal clear pool.
 I wanted to save his life too, but could not swim nor overcome the fear of drowning along with him.
 One never forgets the sensation of profound helplessness.

 This time would be different.
 My son was different.
 I was willing to hold my breath as long as it took to save his life.
 I pushed hard on the bedroom door, hoping to crush the beast waiting on the other side.
 My son was in his bed.
-His body contorted by the gravitational pull of the world, yet impervious to it.
+His body was contorted by the gravitational pull of the world yet impervious to it.
 Something invisible had a firm grip on his limbs, but his mind had not yet been taken.
 I grabbed my son’s left arm and leg and tried to hold on.
-I tried to pull him back from the depths of where the beast wished to bury him.
+I wanted to pull him back from the depths of where the beast wished to bury him.
 The invisible monster pulled him from one side of the twin-sized bed, and I held on from the opposite side.
 It was an intense game of tug of war.
 My son’s life was the rope.

 “Let go of my son,” I demanded and fought what I could not see.
 Heat scathed my skin from what undoubtedly was the beast’s mouth as it spewed venom.